 How can my birth partner help?

-Your birth partner can help you to stay in a good position, comfortable, hydrated and emotionally supported.
+Your birth partner can help you to stay in a good position, comfortable, hydrated and emotionally supported, particularly during the administration of the injections.
 You and your partner are encouraged not to rub the blisters so a back rub on that area might be out.

 Can I use other pain relief with sterile water injections?